matlab-deep-learning/pretrained-dlCHOMP/README.md

 ```

 ### Download the pretrained network
-Use the code below to download the pretrained network for a supported robot.
+Use the code below to download the pretrained `dlCHOMP` planner for a supported robot.

 ```matlab
 robotName = 'kukaIiwa7';